Finite simple groups acting with fixity 4 and their occurrence as groups of automorphisms of Riemann surfaces (extended version): Proof of the main result

 If $q$ is a prime power, $q \ge 9$, $q$ is odd and $G=\PSL_2(q)$, then following Table \ref{GroupList} we see two possibilities for a fixity 4 action, and if $G$ has only one non-regular orbit, then this gives Lines 5a and 5b of Table \ref{DataList}.
 In the mixed fixity cases, we first suppose that $q \equiv 1$ modulo $4$.
 Then there can be up to two orbits where $G$ acts with fixity 2, and this gives the possibilities in Lines 5c and 5d.
 Similarly, if $q \equiv -1$ modulo $4$, then we obtain the branching data in Lines 5e and 5f.

 The next case is $G=\Sz(q)$, where $q$ is a power of $2$ with odd exponent.
 There are two possibilities for a fixity 4 action, with point stabilisers of different orders, which means that there can be up to two orbits on which $G$ acts with fixity 4.
-This gives Lines 8a--8c of table \ref{DataList}.
+This gives Lines 8a-8c of table \ref{DataList}.
 It is also possible for $G$ to act with fixity 2, but only with point stabilisers of order $q-1$, and this can only happen on up to two orbits.
-Combining up to two orbits with fixity 4 and up to two orbits with fixity 2 gives Lines 8d--8i.
+Combining up to two orbits with fixity 4 and up to two orbits with fixity 2 gives Lines 8d-8i.

 There is only one group left that can act with mixed fixity, namely $\M_{22}$.
 A unique non-regular orbit leads to Line 12a of Table \ref{DataList}, and it is also possible to have one orbit with fixity 4 and another one with fixity 3, as in Line 12b.
-However, it is possible for $G$ to have further non-regular orbits on which it acts with fixity at most 2.

 The specifications about $g_0$, if there are any, stem from the fact that $G$ acts as a group of automorphisms on $X$ and therefore the Hurwitz formula must be satisfied.

 For the second statement we suppose that $l$ is one of the lists in Table \ref{DataList} and that it is a Hurwitz datum.
 Then we replace $l$ by a list $l_0$ that contains the smallest possible cogenus (as indicated before Table \ref{DataList} and in the table) and otherwise has the same entries as $l$.
 We will prove the statement for $l_0$, and then it follows with Lemma 3.6 in \cite{SW} that the statement also holds for $l$.